wingos80/thesis_notes/Master_notes.md

 Ranked, 1 = highest priority

 1. Read up on flying-V
-2. Read up on RL with curriculum
+2. See what curriculum RL is about
 3. Read Ye Zhou's PhD dissertation on iADP, IDHP
 4. Look into evolutionary reinforcement learning (what's the deal with using GA over ES?)
 5. Look at Lucas/Caspers repos to study IDHP implementation